92101

 Family-oriented with focus on community, schools, and outdoor activities

-Common questions about 92101 San Diego, CA
+Frequently asked questions about San Diego, CA 92101

 The median household income in 92101 (San Diego, CA) is $90,477, which is 12% higher than the national median of $80,610.